andrewleee10/code-quiz/README.md

 # code-quiz

-This app is a quiz application using javascript to keep track of highscores and initials
+This app is a coding quiz application using javascript to keep track of highscores and initials

 Still needs work on localStorage